 - The message has suspicious wording.

-And here are some common scams doing the rounds …
+And here are some common scams doing the rounds (with further detail in the links) …

-The friend in need – the scammer hacks a friend’s email and tells you they are abroad, their money and cards have been lost or stolen and they need you to wire money to them immediately.
+The Friend in Need – the scammer hacks a friend’s email and tells you they are abroad, their money and cards have been lost or stolen and they need you to wire money to them immediately.
+The latest version of this is the ‘Hi Mum Scam’, where the scammer pretends to be a child who has lost their phone.

-The lottery win – out of the blue an email tells you have won a prize (in a draw you have not entered) which you can claim by paying a small administration fee.
+The Lottery Win – out of the blue an email tells you you have won a prize (in a draw you have not entered) which you can claim by paying a small administration fee.

-The philanthropist – an African king or a Saudi prince has for reasons unknown chosen you as their beneficiary if only you’d give them your bank details.
+The Nigerian Prince – a member of African royalty has for reasons unknown chosen you as their beneficiary if only you’d give them your bank details.

-The bogus company – an email from your bank (or EBay or PayPal or Netflix…) asks you for account details and password.
+The Bogus Company – an email from your bank (or eBay or PayPal or Amazon) perhaps flagging a “suspicious transaction” asks you for account details and password.

-The Microsoft scam – a phone call warns you that your computer is at risk from a security threat which they can fix if you just give them some information…
+The Tech Support Scam – a phone call warns you that your computer is at risk from a security threat which they can fix if you just give them some information.

-The scammers are getting more inventive all the time so watch out and if you have been scammed you should contact the Competition and Consumer Protection Commission.
+The scammers are getting more and more inventive all the time so watch out and if you have been scammed you should contact the Competition and Consumer Protection Commission.